 Glasgow to Oban

 Driving from Glasgow to Oban takes about 2.5 hours.
-The quickest route leads north on the A82 along Loch Lomond and eventually west along the A85 from Tyndrum to Lochawe, Connel and on to Oban.
-Potential stops along this route include Balloch and Luss on Loch Lomond, The Drovers Inn, the Falls of Falloch, Kilchurn Castle, Lochawe and Connel Bridge.
+The quickest route leads north on the A82 along Loch Lomond and eventually, west along the A85 from Tyndrum to Lochawe, Connel and on to Oban.
+Potential stops along this route include Balloch and Luss on Loch Lomond, The Drovers Inn, the Falls of Falloch, Kilchurn Castle on Loch Awe, St Conan’s Kirk and Connel Bridge.

 Personally, I prefer a different route though.
-I take the A82 north along Loch Lomond, but about half-way up the loch in Tarbet, I turn west for Arrochar and Campbeltown.
-I initially follow the A83 to Inveraray and from there I take the small A819 through the backcountry until I hit the A83 by Lochawe and continue from there to Oban.
+Take the A82 north along Loch Lomond, but turn west in Tarbet for Arrochar and Campbeltown.
+Initially, follow the A83 to Inveraray and from there, take the small A819 through the backcountry until you hit the A83 by Loch Awe and continue from there to Oban.

 This route takes slightly longer, but not by much.
-Potential stops include Balloch and Luss on Loch Lomond, the Rest and Be Thankful viewpoint, Ardkinglas Woodlands Garden, Inveraray Castle, Kilchurn Castle, Lochawe and Connel Bridge.
+Potential stops include Balloch and Luss on Loch Lomond, the Rest and Be Thankful viewpoint, Ardkinglas Woodlands Garden, Inveraray Castle, Kilchurn Castle on Loch Awe, St Conan’s Kirk and Connel Bridge.

 Edinburgh to Oban

 Driving from Edinburgh to Oban takes about 3 hours.
 The quickest route leads northwest on the M9 to Stirling and then on the A84 to Lochearnhead.
 Here, pick up the A85 which goes all the way to Oban with a short stint on the A82 between Crianlarich and Tyndrum.
-Potential stops on this route include the Kelpies, Stirling, Doune, Callander, Loch Lubnaig, Killin (detour), Kilchurn Castle, Lochawe and Connel Bridge.
+Potential stops on this route include the Kelpies, Stirling, Doune, Callander, Loch Lubnaig, Killin (detour), Kilchurn Castle on Loch Awe, St Conan’s Kirk and Connel Bridge.

 If you want to see Loch Lomond, go via Glasgow which adds about 20 miles to your journey.